micahblu/Dante/README.md

 `foreman start` and visit http://localhost:9292

+### Meteor

+To use the Dante editor with the Meteor framework, run

+    $ meteor add michelson:dante

+Learn more about the [Meteor integration in the README](meteor/README.md).

 ### Tests:

 tests are located in source/tests and /source/assets/spec folder and accessible by visit host/tests